Maryland’s nursing homes had an “off year” according to Jay Handcock’s blog for the Baltimore Sun.

 The Government Accountability Office reports that citations in Maryland for inflicting residents with “actual harm” or putting them in “immediate jeopardy” were given to 17% of Maryland’s 234 nursing homes last year.
 This is more than a 100% increase from last year.

 There is a bill in the Maryland House of Delegates that would require Maryland nursing homes to give people the choice of installing cameras to monitor their loved ones.
 What would that cost these assisted care facilities?
 Nothing.
 The patients or their families would pay for the camera themselves.

 Yet I’m going out on a limb to say the bill does not pass.
 Why?
 These nursing homes have good lobbyists.
 They didn’t used to as much.
 Now nursing home care is the domain of these big national chains.
 FutureCare.
 ManorCare.

 We have been trying to change this.
-There are a number of national, state, and local organizations to fight and lobby for good care and respect for nursing home residents.
-Organizations such as National Citizens’ Coalition for Nursing Home Reform have been battling these nursing homes.
+There are several national, state, and local organizations to fight and lobby for excellent care and respect for nursing home residents.
+Organizations such as the National Citizens’ Coalition for Nursing Home Reform have been battling these nursing homes.
 The American Association and the Maryland Association for Justice have also been trying to push back.
 But it is tough.

 Nursing Home Statistics Underscore The Problem

 One study estimates that 22% of Medicare beneficiaries suffered from adverse events in nursing homes.
 Are some of these unavoidable?
 Sure.
 But the study found that 59% of these adverse events were or likely preventable with the proper care.
 Inadequate resident monitoring and delays in care made up the lion’s share of this malpractice.
 This leads to human suffering and death.
 If that does not move you, it also causes $2.8 billion in unnecessary medical care a year.

 - 56 percent of preventable nursing home error involved the correct care for the right person, but the problem was the care itself was below the standard of care